djordjemila/djordjemila.github.io/_sections/about-me.md

 <a><img src="assets/images/website_compressed.jpeg" class="main-img"/></a>

-I am a final year PhD candidate at [ETH Zurich](https://ethz.ch/en.html).
+I am an engineer and a researcher working in the field of AI.
+I am in the final year of my PhD candidacy at [ETH Zürich](https://ethz.ch/en.html).
-I develop AI software solutions and offer consulting services.
 My current research interest are [deep generative models](https://deepgenerativemodels.github.io/notes/introduction/) e.g. see recently developed [spatial dependency nets](https://github.com/djordjemila/sdn) for image modeling.
 I am enthusiastic about the impact of AI in medicine and biology -- see [our web platform for high-throughput analysis of sleep patterns](https://sleeplearning.ethz.ch/) used daily by academic and industrial researchers worldwide.
 <br><br>